 Build on your branding

 Global brands communicate consistently, with one logo, one vision and one set of values.
-This makes them easy to recognise anywhere in the world.
-Think of your organisation as a person, and your brand as its personality.
+This makes them easy to recognize anywhere in the world.
+Think of your organization as a person, and your brand as its personality.
 Your brand enthusiasts would not want your brand to change from what is familiar and important to them.
-Your aim is to keep your brand looking, feeling, and acting the same no matter where you are in the world.
-But, it’s also essential to localise the brand to maintain its searchability for each new market.
+Your aim is to keep your brand looking, feeling and acting the same no matter where you are in the world.
+But, it’s also essential to localize the brand to maintain its searchability for each new market.
 It’s a balancing act.

 If you have an app, it’s also worth checking:

-- Optimisation Tips in the Google Play Developer Console to see if there are countries where your app is
+- Optimization Tips in the Google Play Developer Console to see if there are countries where your app is

 already gaining popularity